 Green flag: Displayed at the start of the race, and during restarts.
-The first-place driver cannot be passed on the track prior to the green flag waving.
+The lead driver cannot be passed on the track before the green flag waving.

 Yellow flag: Signals a caution, which tells drivers to slow down to a predetermined speed.
-Debris on the track, typically following a wreck, is often the chief culprit for this flag.
+Debris on the track or a wreck are typically the chief culprits for this flag.

 Black flag: Think of the black flag as the "consultation flag."
 Whichever driver is given the black flag must respond to a concern from NASCAR.
 Common examples include speeding on pit road, dropping debris on the track or failing to maintain the minimum speed on the track.
 Drivers have five laps to respond to the black flag.

 Black flag with diagonal white stripe: Any driver not obeying the black flag and pitting within five laps is shown this flag, indicating scoring of the car has been suspended until further notice.

 Blue flag with diagonal yellow stripe: This is the courtesy flag shown to drivers not on the lead lap.
 It indicates that the slower drivers should yield to the faster drivers approaching them.

 White flag: Shown when the lead driver begins the race's final lap.

 Checkered flag: The most famous flag, the black and white checked flag is waved when the winner has crossed the start/finish line.